runetopic/xlitekt/README.md

 ## Application configuration:

-_Most everything will be setup and configured already for you for around the build #202.
+_Most everything will be setup and configured already for you around the build #202.
 So unless you're porting to a recent revision you'll really only need to worry about updating the RSA Keys in the application.conf file._

 **Configuration for ktor can be found in the ```ktor``` block.**